 Vegan Rights in the UK

-The 1998 Human Rights Act made it possible to enforce the human rights set out in the European Convention on Human Rights and Fundamental Freedoms (“the ECHR”) through the UK courts as well as by taking a claim to the European Court of Human Rights (“ECtHR”).
+The 1998 Human Rights Act made it possible to enforce the human rights set out in the European Convention on Human Rights (“the ECHR”) through the UK courts as well as by taking a claim to the European Court of Human Rights (“ECtHR”).

 The relevant rights contained in the ECHR are set out in European Vegan Rights.
-It is quite clear from previous human rights cases that veganism is a protected philosophical conviction in terms of the right to freedom of thought, conscience and belief.
-The UK Equalities and Human Rights Commission, which is responsible for monitoring UK compliance with its European and International human rights obligations, also confirms in its literature that the right to freedom of thought, conscience and belief covers veganism.
+In addition to the European decision finding that veganism was protected, this is also confirmed in the literature of the UK Equalities and Human Rights Commission, which is responsible for monitoring UK compliance with European and International human rights obligations.

 Some examples of situations vegans living in the UK have encountered in recent years include:

 - a vegan patient in a hospital did not eat for three days because the hospital failed/refused to provide suitable food;

 - vegans with eating disorders have been denied access to suitable food and force-fed animal products against their convictions;

 - a vegan was told by the Department for Work and Pensions that they must apply for a job in a slaughterhouse or else they would lose access to benefits;

 - vegan children have been made to sit through presentations by dairy farmers during which they were told that they should not be drinking plant milk and that they would only get the nutrients they need from consuming dairy (entirely incorrect information, but which went wholly unchallenged/was reinforced by the teacher supervising the class);